Finding Legal Help

 The respondent has 21 days (if they were served in Utah) or 30 days (if they were served outside of Utah) to respond to or "answer" the divorce petition.
 For more information, see our page on Answering a Complaint or Petition.

-If an answer is filed, then both parties must disclose to each other a Financial Declaration.
-For more information, see our page on Financial Declarations.
+If an answer is filed, both parties must provide initial disclosures to each other, including a Financial Declaration.
+For more information and forms, see the Initial Disclosures web page and the Financial Declarations web page.

 The respondent may also stipulate—or agree—in writing to the petition and the divorce decree.
-If the parties are able to agree to the terms of the decree, the parties can use the OCAP Divorce Stipulation interview to prepare the appropriate documents, but only after a petition has been filed.
+If the parties can agree to the terms of the decree, they can use the OCAP Divorce Interview to prepare the documents.
+OCAP can create a stipulation at the start of the case, or at any point in the case if the parties come to an agreement.
 Follow the directions in the OCAP interview.

 If Respondent does not file an answer